FrietzeLabUVM/cutruntools/INSTALL.md

 ### Atactk

-This is a [python2 package](https://github.com/ParkerLab/atactk) that determines the pA-MNase enzyme cut frequency matrix.
+This is a [python2 package](https://github.com/ParkerLab/atactk) that determines the enzyme cut frequency matrix, started with the Tn5 transposase in ATAC-seq.
+The logic also applies to other digestion-based approaches like CUT&RUN.
 The enzyme cuts around TF binding sites, creating DNA fragments.
 Frequency of enzyme cuts is thus determined by the start and end positions of DNA fragments.

-The original implementation contains a mistake in computing the ending position of a fragment: it is off by 1bp.
-We fixed this problem.
-To apply the patch containing this fix and install the patched version of the package, please read `atactk.install.sh`.
-Make sure you have the files `make_cut_matrix.patch` and `metrics.py.patch`.
+The original implementation contains an annoyance in computing the end position of a DNA fragment: it is always off by 1 bp.
+We fixed this problem and provide a patch for this problem.
+Install the patched version of the package by reading [`atactk.install.sh`](atactk.install.sh).
+The patches [`make_cut_matrix.patch`](make_cut_matrix.patch] and [`metrics.py.patch`](metrics.py.patch).
 Then install by:

 ```
 source atactk.install.sh